APEC Malaysia 2020: Participants

 This was the first APEC Meeting for Papua New Guinean Prime Minister James Marape, the host Malaysian Prime Minister Muhyiddin Yassin, Japanese Prime Minister Yoshihide Suga and Peruvian President Francisco Sagasti after their inaugurations and appointments on May 30, 2019, March 1, 2020, September 16, 2020 and November 17, 2020, respectively.
-It was also the last APEC meeting for United States President Donald Trump and the host, Malaysian Prime Minister Muhyiddin, who both stepped down on 20 January 2021 and 16 August 2021 following the 2020 United States presidential election and the inauguration of Joe Biden; and the 2020–2022 Malaysian political crisis, leading to Muhyiddin's resignation.
+It was also the last APEC meeting for United States President Donald Trump in his first presidency and the host, Malaysian Prime Minister Muhyiddin, who both stepped down on 20 January 2021 and 16 August 2021 following the 2020 United States presidential election and the inauguration of Joe Biden; and the 2020–2022 Malaysian political crisis, leading to Muhyiddin's resignation.

-Two presidents who did not attend were Vietnamese President Nguyễn Phú Trọng and Mexican President Andrés Manuel López Obrador.
-Trọng sent Prime Minister Nguyễn Xuân Phúc in his place and López Obrador was represented by his Minister of Economy Graciela Márquez Colín, respectively.
+Two presidents who did not attend the APEC meeting were Mexican President Andrés Manuel López Obrador and Vietnamese President Nguyễn Phú Trọng.
+López Obrador was represented by his Minister of Economy Graciela Márquez Colín and Trọng sent Prime Minister Nguyễn Xuân Phúc in his place, respectively.